-Join us in Florence for our special women-only program in the birthplace of the Renaissance, for our Renaissance Women tour hosted by chef and food lover Lorena and Florentine art historian, guide.
-The exclusive program is perfect for women wanting to join a small group and meet new friends; or mothers, daughters, grandmothers, or girlfriends getting together for a fun and educational cooking experience in Florence, while learning about the birthplace of the Renaissance Italy.
+Join us in Florence, the heart of the Renaissance, for our Renaissance Women tour hosted by chef and food lover Lorena and Florentine art historian, guide.
+The exclusive program is perfect for women wanting to join a small group and meet new friends, or mothers, daughters, grandmothers and girlfriends vacationing for a unique food and art cooking experience.